-Your company retirement plan and insurance benefits will end up being a significant part of your overall compensation.
+The company retirement plan, medical care and insurance benefits will end up being a significant part of the overall compensation of any young workers.

-If you are comparing multiple job opportunities, don’t forget to look at the value of the benefits you’ll be receiving.
+If you are comparing multiple job opportunities, don’t forget to look at the value of the health care benefits and other benefits you’ll be receiving.

 Choosing an inappropriate insurance plan can be an expensive mistake.